-The Windward School and The Windward Institute share in the vision of a world where every child with a language-based learning disability is empowered to achieve unlimited success.
-This vision is supported by a key goal in the School’s most recent strategic plan: to provide greater access to The Windward School’s expertise and research on proven ways to remediate language-based learning disabilities.
+The Windward School and Institute share the vision of where every child with a language-based learning disability is empowered to achieve unlimited success.

 Advocacy for Dyslexia across Spain and South America